 Commentator R.T.
 France favors this view.

-Osborne lays out the options: (1) It’s the judgment and the defeated enemies are compelled to say this.
+Osborne lays out these options: (1) It’s the judgment and the defeated enemies are compelled to say this.
 (2) It is about the ultimate repentance seen in Rom.
-11:25-32.
-Taking place during the church’s mission.
+11:25-32, taking place during the church’s mission.
 (3) It’s conditional: Jesus won’t return until (the one condition) Israel repents.
 Osborne prefers the first two.

 Turner says that the fact that Jesus says they will not see him again until they say, “Blessed is he who comes in the name of the Lord” indicates that the Lord will return only when “Israel in true repentance utters the words that were uttered without adequate understanding in Matt.
 21:9” (comment on 23:38-39).

-France’s view is interesting because Jesus in the next chapter is about to predict that the temple shall be destroyed, which means Judaism will forever change and which actually happened in A.D 70.
-No more animal sacrifices, to cite just one example.
+France’s view is interesting because in the next chapter Jesus is about to predict that the temple shall be destroyed, which means Judaism will forever change and which actually happened in A.D 70.
 Also, God has moved past the temple, and now the church is the temple.
 The replacement of the temple with the church is a clear teaching of the apostolic community (1 Cor.
 3:17; 2 Cor 6:16; Eph.
 2:21; 1 Pet.
 2:5).
 They taught this truth while the temple was still going strong, so how much more did they believe this truth after the temple was destroyed!